sjmackenzie/lophilo/docs/lophilo_wifi.md

 	apt-get install firmware-realtek

-Build and compile the custom module from RealTek
+Build and compile the custom module from RealTek (from the distro, you can use `insmod ./8192cu.ko`)

-	# insmod ./8192cu.ko

-Find the network you want to add
+Find the network you want to add:

  iwlist wlan0 scanning